DivineAde/Xmas-tree/README.md

 # Xmas-tree
-This is a Christmas tree 🌲 made with
+This is a Christmas tree 🌲 made with Html CSS and JavaScript